 Migration service

-How to move existing recurring donors to Fundraise Up using our free migration service
+How to move existing recurring supporters to Fundraise Up using our free migration service

 What is a migration?